the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 and that use of third party software might restrict licensing of the resulting work.

 #### Software Behaviour Awareness and Analysis(MOD)
-By this we mean a certain quality of analytical thinking that enables you to form a mental model of the piece of software under consideration in the current environment.
+By this, we mean a certain quality of analytical thinking that enables you to form a mental model of the piece of software under consideration in the current environment.
 Using that an RSE should be able to make predictions about a software's behaviour.
 This is a required skill for tasks like debugging, profiling, designing good tests, or predicting user interaction.

 #### The research skills